FORECLOSURE PREVENTION PROJECT STAFF ATTORNEY

 Our mission is to fight for fairness, dignity, and justice for those living in poverty and for a society which is inclusive and equitable for all.
 We transform lives, build community, and empower people by using the law to address individual and systemic wrongs and inequities.

 We seek attorneys who will be dedicated to our mission and will seek justice and fairness for households at risk of losing their homes through foreclosure.
 We are skilled, creative, and compassionate advocates combining a passion to serve with the skills and will to address both individual and systemic injustice.
-At this time, we are fully engaged in utilizing our legal skills to assist the low-income community in addressing the harms caused by COVID -19, particularly the threat to housing due to the pandemic.
-We take pride in providing holistic services to our clients with a wide range of programs and substantive law expertise and are stepping up to assist our communities in this time of crisis.
+We take pride in providing holistic services to our clients with a wide range of programs and substantive law expertise.

-We are an integral part of the legal and human service community and expect these attorneys will be deeply involved in the network of government, community members, housing and shelter providers and others dedicated to combatting and preventing homelessness and mortgage foreclosure at a time when housing is more important than ever.
+We are an integral part of the legal and human service community and expect this attorney to be deeply involved in the network of government, community members, housing and shelter providers and others dedicated to combatting and preventing homelessness and mortgage foreclosure.

 The attorney will also provide free legal assistance to eligible households in a variety of legal matters to meet their clients’ essential needs, such as housing and subsistence income, including housing related bankruptcy, housing post foreclosure or other homeownership related issues.
 The attorney will be expected to represent clients in multiple forums, in varied areas of law and types of actions and proceedings.
 In addition to providing advice, brief service and full representation to eligible clients, responsibilities will include data collection, grant reporting, case file and case management system maintenance.